Can dogs eat broccoli?

 2 1/2 cup Whole Wheat Flour

-1. Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper or a silicone baking mat.
+1. preheat the oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper or a silicone baking mat.

 3. Knead dough into ball and roll onto a heavily floured surface 1/2 inch thick and cut with your shot glass.

 4. Place on your prepared cookie sheet and bake for 10 to 15 minutes.
 Cool and refrigerate.

 1 Chicken breast, cooked and chopped